rishanimates/jokes/README.md

 ## Problem Statement
 Create a very cool Client Application

 We as developers like Chuck Norris jokes.
-Therefore we created the following assignment to test your Frontend skills/ knowledge.
-Please create a git repo before you start this assignment.
+Therefore we created the following assignment.
 When committing please give a proper description to explain your choices.

 - It should at least run in chrome (so you can use es6).

 - Please don't use any boilerplates.

 - You can/may use any framework/lib you want.

-- When finished, send a link of the repo.

 ## Requirements